Case

 Challenge

-Who Killed Bambi had projects, members, and concert activity spread across multiple platforms.
-That made it difficult for arrangers, press, and collaborators to get a clear overview of the ensemble's work.
+Before the site, Who Killed Bambi had projects, members, and concert activity spread across multiple platforms.
+That made the booking path less clear and the ensemble harder to understand quickly for arrangers, press, and collaborators.

 Solution

 I translated the ensemble's visual direction into a functional website in close collaboration with their designer.
-The result was a structured platform where projects, members, and concert activity live in one place without losing the artistic identity.
+The result was one clearer entry point where projects, members, and concert activity live in one place without losing the artistic identity.

 Result